stevearmstrong-dev/stevearmstrong-dev/README.md

 - [Graduate Certificate in Full Stack Application Development] @ NSCC, Halifax, Canada (2022 - 2023)
 - [Bachelor of Technology in Engineering] @ APJ Abdul Kalam Technological University (2015 - 2019)

-I have previously worked at Telus, Infosys and Postilize as a Software Developer, Senior Systems Engineer and Full Stack Developer respectively.
-In addition to my technical expertise, I also bring in domain expertise as a result of building software in the Financial Services and Telecommunications industries.

 ### Skills